 Dental implants.
 Prosthetic phase

-The prosthetic phase begins once the implant is well integrated or has a reasonable assurance that it will integrate.
-Even in the event of early loading (less than 3 months), many practitioners will place temporary teeth until osseointegration is confirmed.
+Even in the event of early loading (when artificial teeth are attached to the implants in less than three months), many practitioners will place temporary teeth until osseointegration is confirmed.

-Several steps are involved :
+Several steps are involved:

 1. Removing the temporary restorations